Frequently Asked Questions

 Why do you breed German Shepherds?

 For most ethical breeders, the usual answer to that question is "I want to improve the breed."
 My feelings are

 "leave the breed alone!"
 The original German Shepherd has everything you could ever want in a dog.
 Nobility,

-self confidence, loyalty, protectiveness, sound temperament and sound body.
+self confidence, loyalty, courage, sound temperament and sound body.

 I breed German Shepherds because I want to create partners for people.
 It doesn't matter whether it is a bomb

 detection dog, a family protector or a Search & Rescue dog.
 I want to re-create the bond that I have had, and still

 have, with my own dogs.
 And although you may think that having more than one or two dogs, it is impossible to

 have that same bond with all of them, you are mistaken.
 Just like when you have more than one or two children,